 If a cavity is left untreated it will continue to grow and eventually reach the nerve of the tooth.
 Once a cavity reaches the nerve, the nerve will become inflamed or infected and is typically (but not always) painful.
-At this point, root canal therapy may be recommended to relieve the pain and save the tooth.
+At this point, root canal therapy (also known as endodontic treatment) may be recommended to relieve the pain and save the tooth.
 A root canal involves incrementally cleaning out the internal segments of the tooth roots and filling the space with a sealer material.

 In this example below, a previous filling extended very close to the nerve of the tooth.
-A root canal was recommended to resolve the pain and save the tooth.
-If you are having pain or discomfort from a tooth that may need root canal therapy, contact us today for a consultation!
+Endodontic treatment was performed to resolve the pain and save the tooth.
+If you are having pain or discomfort from a tooth that may need treatment, contact us today for a consultation!